-In cases where a mark is left on another child as a result of biting, the staff will notify both parents.
+In cases where a child is bitten by another child, the staff will notify the parents of the children involved.
 The staff will complete an incident report listing the details of the incident for the children involved.
 At pick up time, the parents of the children involved will be asked to sign a copy of the incident report that will be placed in the child's file for documentation.
 In situations where biting occurs, the following first aid procedure will be followed: